memo33/sc4pac/docs/faq.md

 - Go to **![](_settings.svg)Settings** → *Profiles configuration folder* and open the folder.
 - Open the file `sc4pac-profiles.json` in a text editor and edit it.
+   - To delete a profile, locate the desired profile in the `profiles` array and remove it.
+Remember this id.
+Ensure that the value of `currentProfileId` below is set to the id of a profile that still exists.
+Lastly, delete the folder next to `sc4pac-profiles.json` with the same name as the deleted profile's id.
 - Restart *sc4pac*.

 </details>